Updated: May 13

-Here's my take on the #workingmama experience, honoring it in poem format.
+Here's my take on the busy mama experience, honoring it in poem format.

 I was inspired to write this poem around Mother's Day 2018.
-From one #workingmama to the next, it's dedicated to all those busy mamas who have full work loads yet full hearts.
+From one busy nurturer to the next, it's dedicated to all the busy people who have full workloads and full hearts.

 Like the sweet hugs, smiles and kisses, and the family dinners that I host.
-Reflecting on these moments is something many mamas do.
-We are the ones who hold our families (and the world) together like glue.
-We are the warriors and the goddesses, the leaders and the teachers that inspire change.
+Reflecting on these moments is something many nurturers do.
+We are the ones who hold our families (and the world) together just like glue.
+We are the warriors and the goddesses, the leaders and the teachers who inspire change.

 For the tired and the overworked mamas and the mamas who have it tough Know that you are appreciated and valued, and that you do enough.